DCamma/disk-free-visualiser/README.md

-## Linux Disk Free Visualiser
+## Disk Free Visualiser

-A simple python command line interface to visually represent the `df` output
+A simple python interface to visually represent the `df` output